Summer Session

 For Students

-Summer Session is open to the following populations:
+Summer Session is open only to currently enrolled Brown undergraduates.

 Summer Session courses are equivalent to semester-long offerings, compressed into a fast-paced seven week-long summer schedule.
 Courses are offered both on-campus and online.
 Course meeting times range depending on the learning objectives, there may be an additional laboratory or discussion sessions for courses.
 Summer Session class size is small, which allows for a high level of interaction and engagement with the instructor and peers throughout the seven-weeks.